sshyran/tvb-recon/setup-vm/README.md

 # Setup

+_Disclaimer_ These instructions are provided on a best-effort basis: you may need to be resourceful in case upstream providers have changed their software.
+RTFM!

 - setting up a VM with Cent OS 7
 - scripts to handle openmeeg, mrtrix compilation
 - each step with example results & time estimates